scaleoutsystems/fedn/docs/serverfunctions.rst

 1. **Class Name**: The implemented class must be named ``ServerFunctions``.
 2. **Allowed Imports**: Only a pre-defined list of Python packages is available for use within a ``ServerFunctions`` implementation for compatibility and security reasons.
 You can find the allowed packages at:

-   :py:mod:`fedn.network.combiner.hooks.allowed_imports`.
+   :py:mod:`scaleout-client.scaleout.network.combiner.hooks.allowed_imports`.

 Overridable Methods
 -------------------

 The ``ServerFunctions`` class provides three methods that can optionally be overridden.
-If you choose not to override one or several of these, FEDn will execute its default behavior for that functionality.
+If you choose not to override one or several of these, Scaleout Edge will execute its default behavior for that functionality.

 The base class defining these methods and their types is:

-:py:mod:`fedn.network.combiner.hooks.serverfunctionsbase.ServerFunctionsBase`.
+:py:mod:`scaleout-util.scaleoututil.serverfunctions.serverfunctionsbase.ServerFunctionsBase`.

 The methods available for customization are: